Operating a Warm Line

-(NOTE: An easy way to organize the information for your volunteers is to develop facts sheets on a variety of commonly asked questions.
-The information can be filed in a three-ring Resource Book with a detailed table of contents.
-In this way, information can be easily updated and you can make multiple copies as needed.)
+(NOTE: An easy way to organize the information for your volunteers is to develop facts sheets on a variety of commonly asked questions.)

 It is important to give volunteers complete and concise training on the information with which they will be dealing.
 There is nothing worse than having a person answering a hotline who is nervous or ill-prepared to handle serious questions.
 Neither the caller nor the volunteer will feel very good about the experience.

 You can share information with volunteers in a number of ways.
 Once the initial Resource Book is compiled (as discussed above), the coordinator of the warm line can schedule a one-day orientation session (or several mini-trainings) to discuss the hotline material.
 Alternatively, you can help workers understand the material using case studies and role playing.